SingaporeCSS/singaporecss.github.io/_pages/code-of-conduct.md

 If a participant engages in harassing behaviour, the event organisers may take any action they deem appropriate, including warning the offender or expulsion from the event with no refund.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Hui Jing or Chris immediately.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Hui Jing immediately.

-Event staff (i.e. Chris and Hui Jing) will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
+Event staff (i.e. Hui Jing) will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
 We value your attendance.

 We expect participants to follow these rules at the event venue.